mvdkwast/obsidian-copy-as-html/README.md

 ## Known issues

-- No mobile support yet
+- No mobile support
-- Special fields (front-matter, double-colon attributes, ...) are not removed.
+- Special fields (double-colon attributes, ...) are not removed. (front-matter is)
 - data-uris can use a lot of memory for big/many pictures

 ## Install